SwitchCraftCC/sc-docs/src/rules.md

 <Rule rule="2.3">Intentional abuse of server resources is bannable (e.g. trying to DoS other services from the server, or the server itself).</Rule>
 <Rule rule="2.4">Don't build massive mob farms, or active mob farms of any kind (aggro farms).</Rule>
 <Rule rule="2.5">Ensure XP and items are collected immediately.
 Do not leave them to accumulate, as this can cause substantial lag.</Rule>
+<Rule rule="2.5.1" sub>Staff may place command blocks or computers to remove XP and items that are causing lag.</Rule>
 <Rule rule="2.6">Do not artificially inflate computer or peripheral IDs by creating them in excessive numbers.</Rule>
 <Rule rule="2.7">Do not store more than 50 MB of data (e.g. with computers or floppy disks) per player, service, company, or building.</Rule>
 <Rule rule="2.8">"Cinema" computers (e.g. video computers running Juroku or Sanjuuni) are limited to four 8x6 monitors at 10 FPS.
 Staff may turn them off at any time to help with server performance.</Rule>
-<Rule rule="2.9">Attempting to corrupt the world or 'chunk-ban' yourself or another player by creating invalid items, blocks, or network packets, is considered crashing the server and is a bannable offence.</Rule>
+<Rule rule="2.9">Attempting to corrupt the world or "chunk-ban" yourself or another player by creating invalid items, blocks, or network packets, is considered crashing the server and is a bannable offence.</Rule>
-<Rule rule="2.9.1" sub>Nesting containers, including shulker boxes, is considered an 'invalid item' and is a bannable offence.</Rule>
+<Rule rule="2.9.1" sub>Nesting containers, including shulker boxes, is considered an "invalid item" and is a bannable offence.</Rule>
 <Rule rule="2.9.2" sub>Creating items or blocks with excessive NBT data, legitimately or illegitimately, is a bannable offence.</Rule>
+<Rule rule="2.10">Arrays and "swarms" of computers or turtles are limited to the following quantities:</Rule>
+<Rule rule="2.10.1" sub>Laser turtles/manipulators: <b>maximum of 16 lasers</b>.</Rule>
+<Rule rule="2.10.2" sub>Mining/farming turtles: <b>maximum of 32 turtles</b>.</Rule>
+<Rule rule="2.10.3" sub>Other turtle arrays: <b>maximum of 64 turtles</b>.</Rule>
+<Rule rule="2.10.4" sub>If you have more than four turtles in an array with block scanners, please talk to a member of staff so we can see if it may be a performance concern.</Rule>
+<Rule rule="2.11">Please remember that the staff are only trying to keep the server fair for everybody.
+We are all sharing the same resources, do not be greedy or selfish with how you play as it is disrespectful to other players and the server.</Rule>

 <h3 id="r3"><a class="rule-ref" href="#r3">§3</a> Do not exploit bugs or cheat in any way.
 If you find a bug, it must be
 disclosed responsibly to the staff:</h3>